MicrosoftDocs/msteams-docs/msteams-platform/tabs/open-content-in-stageview.md

 ### Stageview Multi-window

-Stageview Multi-window is useful for scenarios that requires a user to multitask in Teams without the need for collaboration.
+Stageview Multi-window is useful for scenarios that require a user to multitask in Teams without the need for collaboration.
 This view opens the app content in a new Teams window without a side panel conversation allowing users to focus on their task.

 **Best usage**: When the content is opened from a nonconversational surface such as a personal app.